CSE546-Spring-2019/lab1-CalebLehman/README.md

 ## Testing

-Once build, the program can be tested by running `./run_tests.sh`.
+Once built, the program can be tested by running `./run_tests.sh`.
 This runs a series of tests located in the `tests` directory and prints the results (Passed/Failed).

+### Adding New Tests

+Tests are subdirectories of `tests` with names of the form `test*`.
+Inside each individual test directory are two files, named `out` and `test.sh`.

+`test.sh` should be a shell script containing a single command to run the `count` program.
+The first argument to the script will be the build directory containing `count`, the second argument will be the test directory, and the third will be the path to the output file.

+`out` should be the corresponding expected output file.

+See the existing tests for examples.